Restor-Foundation/tcd/docs/training.md

 By default the converter will generate JPEG images as these can be much faster to load during training than tiffs.
 However all the information is present in the HuggingFace dataset to create GeoTIFF files, which you can create if you use the `--tiffs` option.
 This may be helpful if you want to do some geospatial analysis on the dataset.

 If you pass the `--folds` option, the script will generate cross-validation folds for the dataset.
-We use this approach to better estimate the performance of the dataset given the limited number of image.
+We use this approach to better estimate the performance of the dataset given the limited number of images.
 Note that if you do decide to choose your own validation approach, you **must** ensure that you split based on the `oam_id` field to make sure that you don't have tiles from the same image in different folds (this will skew your results).
 For example, suppose you wanted to use a standard 80/20 train/val split:

 ```python
 import datasets